leolee9086/SiyuanAssistantCollection/README.md

+## Note

+This plugin is still in the early stages of development, please be sure to pay attention to data safety when using it.

+After the initial installation, indexing may take a long time, and the whitelist and blacklist filtering of indexing is under development.

 ## Features

-This is a practical function and AI assistant geometry plugin (SiyuanAssistantCollection), not meaning Stand Alone Complex.
+This is a practical function and AI assistant collection plugin (SiyuanAssistantCollection), not the meaning of Stand Alone Complex.

-It mainly consists of some practical small functions and some AI assistant interface docking.
+Mainly some practical small functions, and some AI assistant interface docking.

 ## Composition